-Whether you agree that the English auditor's and independent reviewer's reports have been appropriately translated into Afrikaans.
-Refer to Section 2 and Section 3 of the EY comment letter for proposed changes.

-If not, please provide details of how you believe the Afrikaans auditor's and independent reviewer's reports should be worded.
+- 5. Whether you agree that the English auditor's and independent reviewer's reports have been appropriately translated into Afrikaans. - If not, please provide details of how you believe the Afrikaans auditor's and independent reviewer's reports should be worded. - 6.
 Whether you agree with the proposed effective date for proposed SAAPS 3 (Revised 2015).
-Yes.